The Dispute Resolution Review: Liechtenstein

 ii Procedures and time frames

 The duration of proceedings before the first instance obviously depends on the subject matter and complexity of the case at hand.
-If extensive evidence has to be taken, for example, by hearing a large number of witnesses, or if the court needs to appoint an expert witness for special questions of fact or if a witness needs to be heard abroad via letters rogatory,18 the duration of the oral proceedings before the LG may take up to one year, and in complex cases even longer.
+If extensive evidence has to be taken – for example, by hearing a large number of witnesses – or if the court needs to appoint an expert witness for special questions of fact or if a witness needs to be heard abroad via letters rogatory,19 the duration of the oral proceedings before the LG may take up to one year, and in complex cases even longer.
 As a general rule, a decision of the LG may be expected within one year.
 A final decision that may only be obtained from the OGH can take up to three years.
-If a matter is of great complexity and if decisions of the lower instances are lifted and the matter handed down to the lower instance for a new decision, proceedings may also take considerably longer.
+If a matter is of great complexity, and if decisions of the lower instances are lifted and the matter handed down to a lower instance for a new decision, proceedings may also take considerably longer.

 iii Class actions